 Admission: $20/adult, $12/ages 6-11, free/5 & under

-Make a point to see these on a visit to George Washington’s estate.
+Make a point to see this on a visit to George Washington’s estate.
 The memorial is located approximately 50 yards southwest of George and Martha Washington’s tomb, on a bluff above the Potomac River.
 A gray, truncated, granite column which represents “life unfinished” is the center of three concentric brick circles.
 The three steps leading up to the column are inscribed, respectively, “Faith,” “Hope” and “Love” — the virtues that sustained those living in bondage.
-The exhibit Lives Bound Together explores the personal stories of the people enslaved at Mount Vernon while providing insight into George Washington’s evolving opposition to slavery.
-(Note: The mansion at Mount Vernon will not be open to visitors through February 9, and tickets are 25% off during that time.
-The rest of the exhibits and grounds are still open!)

 Show What You Know: African American Inventors